34th Berlin International Film Festival

 The 34th annual Berlin International Film Festival was held from 17–28 February 1984.
 The festival opened with The Noah's Ark Principle by Roland Emmerich.
-The Golden Bear was awarded to the American film Love Streams directed by John Cassavetes.
 The retrospective was dedicated to German-American actor, screenwriter, producer and film director Ernst Lubitsch.

+The Golden Bear was awarded to Love Streams directed by John Cassavetes.
 The Honorary Golden Bear was awarded to American director Jules Dassin and Greek actress Melina Mercouri and the Homage section was dedicated to the couple.

-Jury
+Juries

 The following people were announced as being on the jury for the festival: